 “We’re looking at therapies that are more targeted now,” she says.
 Scientists are identifying proteins or other substances unique to cancer cells and developing treatments that target those substances without harming healthy cells.

-- Palladia (toceranib phosphate), for the treatment of mast cell tumors, was approved in 2009;
+- Palladia (toceranib phosphate), to treat mast cell tumors, was approved in 2009; and

 To date, there are no FDA-approved treatments for cancer in cats.
 Most cancer treatments for dogs and cats use drugs that FDA has approved for use in humans.